julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-04-ETP-introduction.md

 ---

-# A wide variety of diseases and pathogens
+# <!--fit-->A wide variety of diseases and pathogens

 Characteristic is that the pathogens replicate or survive in an abiotic environment